Malte R. Henningsen, Ph.D. (né Schomers)

-I studied Natural Sciences with a minor in Computer Science at the University of Cambridge, UK, specialising in Psychology and Cognitive Neuroscience.
-In 2011, I moved to Freie Universität Berlin, where I completed an M.Sc. in Social, Cognitive and Affective Neuroscience, followed by a PhD here in the Brain Language Lab.
+I studied Natural Sciences (with Computer Science and Philosophy of Science as minor subjects) at the University of Cambridge, UK.
+In my final year, I specialised in Psychology and Cognitive Neuroscience and subsequently moved to Freie Universität Berlin for an M.Sc. in Social, Cognitive and Affective Neuroscience.
+I then stayed on at FU Berlin to complete my PhD here in the Brain Language Lab.
 My PhD was funded by the Berlin School of Mind and Brain, where I also completed the PhD curriculum program.

 My research interests are in the brain mechanisms of language comprehension, ranging from perception of speech sounds to comprehension of whole words and sentences.
 I am also interested in how concrete and abstracts concepts are represented in the brain.
 I employ neurophysiological techniques (EEG/MEG) as well as neurostimulation methods such as transcranial magnetic stimulation (TMS).

-In addition to this, the majority of my current projects focuses on using neuroanatomically grounded neural network models (in collaboration with Dr. Max Garagnani at Goldsmiths, University of London).
-To this end, we use deep neural networks to simulate fundamental processes related to language processing, in particular in the area of phonology and semantics.
-Employing the "explainable AI" approach, we then analyze what kinds of representations emerge in the networks' hidden layers as a result of deep learning.
-Finally, we also try to relate our observations from neural networks to "real-life" human physiological data using methods such as representational similarity analysis (RSA).
+In addition to this, most of my current projects focus on using neuroanatomically grounded neural network models (in collaboration with Dr. Max Garagnani at Goldsmiths, University of London).
+To this end, we use deep unsupervised neural networks to simulate fundamental processes related to language processing, in particular in the area of phonology and semantics.
+Employing the "explainable AI" approach, we then analyze the emerging representations in the networks' hidden layers.
+Finally, we also try to relate our observations from neural networks to human neurophysiological data using methods such as representational similarity analysis (RSA).

 - Dr. Max Garagnani, Dept. of Computer Science - Goldsmiths, University of London

 - Prof. Yury Shtyrov, Center for Functionally Integrative Neuroscience (CFIN) - Aarhus University, Denmark